marionfaugoin/log-management/README.md

 ### conversion_evt.bat

 This script uses __Log Parser 2.2__ to convert .evt in .tsv to be taken into account by Logstash.
 You just have to change the paths and you're good to go :) This is useful isf you already have all your logs at the same spot, and it will prevent you from having to get them at the source (meaning on __each__ server, which is redundant...).

+# JSON file

+### template.json

+A newly created template to help create predefined mappings for indices, that will be created automatically.
+Check this [link](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-templates.html#indices-templates) for more information on template.